-Plane crashes at Cape May County airport; no injuries reported
+Plane crashes at Cape May County Airport; no injuries reported

-Township Police Capt.
-Donald Vanaman on Friday said no injuries were reported, adding that the three occupants declined medical assistance.
+Police Capt.
+Donald Vanaman on Friday said no injuries were reported, adding the three occupants declined medical assistance.
 The plane suffered minor damage, Vanaman said.

 Dan Robinson, a local drone photographer, was delivering for DoorDash, he said, when he saw the crash as first responders arrived.
-Robinson stopped and starting shooting video and photos of the accident, he said.
+Robinson recorded video and photos of the accident, he said.

 "The scene was scary, but I was happy that there were no injuries," said Robinson, 47, of Wildwood.

 The plane is registered to John Smith, of the township's Cold Spring section.
-It was unclear whether or not Smith was on board at the time of the crash.
+It was unclear whether Smith was on board at the time of the crash.

 People are also reading…

+UPPER DEERFIELD TOWNSHIP — Two South Jersey men died in a plane crash Monday afternoon in th…

-Police arrived shortly after receiving a call about the incident at approximately 7:10 p.m., When police arrived, they found the aircraft in the northern section of the runways.
+Police arrived shortly after receiving a call about the incident about 7:10 p.m.
+They found the aircraft in the northern section of the runways.

-The aircraft was still at the crash site off Runway 19 on Friday, Delaware River and Bay Authority Public Information Officer James Salmon said.
+The aircraft was still at the crash site off Runway 19 on Friday, Delaware River and Bay Authority spokesperson James Salmon said.
 The runway would be reopened once FAA inspectors finish their work and the plane is removed, Salmon said.

-Salmon said he was informed that a student pilot was flying the plane with an instructor and the third occupant on board when the crash happened.
-The student was practicing an engine failure situation when the accident happened, Salmon said.
+Salmon said he was informed that a student pilot was flying the plane with an instructor and a third occupant when the crash happened.
+The student was practicing an engine failure situation, Salmon said.

 The crash's cause remained under investigation, officials said.